• Skip to content

 It’s easy to say, “let’s hire someone,” but there are many things that need to be done behind the scenes to make sure you are ready for your new employee.

-You want your new hire to start on the right foot so take some time to think through the details to ensure a smooth transition.
+You want to avoid making a bad hire and to ensure your new hire starts on the right foot.
+So, take some time to think through the details to ensure a smooth transition.

 Here are some tips.